userfrosting/learn/pages/03.installation/02.requirements/02.essential-tools-for-php/docs.md

 **Node.js** is an an extremely popular JavaScript runtime built on Chrome's V8 JavaScript Engine.
 In recent years it has become extremely popular for creating multiplatform applications, and for its role in providing a means to run the platform independent build tools, like `gulp` and `grunt`, to name just a few.
 Node.js also includes `npm` (Node.js Package Manager).

-Finally, you will need to install **Node.js**,  Javascript runtime.
 Although UserFrosting does not _run_ on Node.js, it does use several Node-based tools to fetch client-side Javascript and CSS dependencies, as well as perform critical build tasks.

 The [Node.js website](https://nodejs.org/en/) provides easy-to-use installers for most operating systems.
 We recommend using the latest version of Node.js (11.x at the time of this writing), however any version later than 10.12.x will suffice.